Michael Julien

 Michael Julien (1 August 1927 – 29 December 2020), also known as Peter Warne, was a British songwriter, who was the co-writer of a number of hit songs around the world.

-He wrote the lyrics of "Let's Live for Today", and co-wrote both "Kiss Me, Honey Honey, Kiss Me", and "Boom Bang-a-Bang", the winning song at the 1969 Eurovision Song Contest.
+He wrote the lyrics of "Let's Live for Today", and co-wrote both "Kiss Me, Honey Honey, Kiss Me", and "Boom Bang-a-Bang", a winning song at the 1969 Eurovision Song Contest.
 He received an Ivor Novello Award for songwriting.
 He also practised as a psychotherapist.

 Early career

 Julien trained and qualified as a solicitor, but never practised.
 Instead, he trained and practised as a hypnotherapist, later having a practice in Harley Street.

 During his early career, he wrote a song for Norman Wisdom's album Heart of a Clown called "Impossible" in 1954.
 Julien's first major hit came with "Kiss Me, Honey Honey, Kiss Me", written with Al Timothy, sung by Shirley Bassey in 1958.
 It proved a great success, peaking in the charts at number three, and staying in the charts for an impressive 17 weeks.

 Following his early success as a songwriter, he opened and ran the Club d'Azur in Frith Street, Soho, which became popular with film stars and other celebrities.
 In 1965, he sold the premises to Ronnie Scott, who moved his existing jazz club to the property.

 Julien composed songs for films, including Jazz Boat in 1960.
 During the sixties, he continued to write songs for established artists such as David Hughes for whom he wrote "Teach me (how to love him)".
-Julien wrote the English lyrics to Cliff Richard's adaptation of "L'Edera", translating as "Constantly".
+Julien wrote the English lyrics to Cliff Richard's adaptation of "L'edera", translating as "Constantly".
 It was a global hit, reaching the top ten in six countries.

 Julien's first major hit in the United States came in 1967, when he wrote new English lyrics and title of "Let's Live for Today", from the 1966 Italian-language song "Piangi con Me" ("Cry with Me"), a gold record for The Rokes, co-written by David "Shel" Shapiro of The Rokes and Italian lyricist Mogol.
 The version using Julien's lyrics and title was first recorded by The Living Daylights, but it was the recording by The Grass Roots that earned its own gold disc and reached #8 on the Billboard Hot 100 singles chart in 1967.
 This song was voted by troops in the Vietnam War as their favourite song, and is now a pop standard in the US.